List of The Archers characters

-This is a list of many of the characters from the long-running British radio soap The Archers.
+This is a list of characters from the long-running British radio soap The Archers.

 The Archer family

 Jill Archer Patterson (born 3 October 1930) (Patricia Greene) is the widow of Phil Archer and matriarch of the family.
 She was his second wife, and with him had four children: twins Shula and Kenton, and David and Elizabeth.
 She is busily involved in village life and supports her children by taking on child-minding duties.
 Jill is an active member of the Women's Institute, opened up a holiday cottage business, and is teaching her grandson, Josh, how to keep bees.
 Jill has a less traditional outlook on life than her late husband, who had been a Justice of the Peace, reflected in her opposition to both foxhunting and private education.
 Following a burglary at Glebe Cottage she was asked by David and Ruth to return to Brookfield which subsequently became permanent.
 In 2019, she surprised her family by announcing that she had met a new man – Leonard Berry, a widower whom she met while visiting the Laurels.
 Since then, Jill and Leonard have enjoyed a cosy companionship, complicated slightly when Leonard thought Jill wanted them to get married – when she made it clear that she had no desire to have another husband, they happily resumed their relationship.

 Christine Barford Archer, formerly Johnson (born 21 December 1931) (Lesley Saweard, formerly played by Pamela Mant and briefly Joyce Gibbs), is the younger sister of Phil.
 A skilled horsewoman, she ran the local riding stables for many years.
 In the early 1950s she was a close friend of Grace Fairbrother who later married her brother Phil.
 Christine married Paul Johnson; it was discovered she was infertile, and they adopted a son, Peter.
 In the mid-1970s Paul deserted the family and he was later killed in a motorway crash in Germany.
 In 1979 Christine married George Barford, a gamekeeper, which was seen as a class transgression, even though her uncle, Tom Forrest was also a gamekeeper, and colleague of her future husband.
 Her marriage to George lasted over 25 years and was happy, but latterly they experienced difficult times as their house burned down due to an arson attack by Clive Horrobin.
 George died peacefully whilst they were waiting for the house to be re-built.
 Christine lived with Peggy Woolley for some years but in 2018 suffered a fall and went into The Laurels initially for respite but is intending to take up a place in an assisted living flat.
 She lost her capital in a fraud perpetuated by associates of Matt Crawford.
 Since 2019, Christine has become a silent character.